UoB-COMSM0166/2025-group-4/README.md

 ### 5.2.1 Objectives and motivations

-We want players to not only experience the game, but also create content.
-To achieve this, we designed and implemented an online map editing system that allows players to create their own game maps through an intuitive graphical interface and import them directly into the main game to try them out.
-This system is designed to increase player engagement, improve replayability and create a user-centric levelling ecosystem.
+To extend replayability and foster player creativity, we aimed to develop an intuitive in-game map editor.
+The goal was to allow players to design their own levels using a simple graphical interface and then immediately test their creations within the main game.
+This feature was envisioned to empower users to become co-creators, potentially leading to a community-driven content ecosystem.

-### 5.2.2 Graphic map editor
+### 5.2.2 Graphic map editor and WYSIWYG Testing

-The map uses a matrix of characters as the underlying data structure, with each character corresponding to a game block.
-The editor intuitively displays these characters using coloured squares and icons, and allows players to freely customise the map content without any programming knowledge.

-We have implemented the following interactive features:

-- Mouse click to draw blocks, drag to move viewing angle, scroll wheel to zoom in;
-- Hotkeys to change block type;
-- Support for area selection, stack fill, copy and paste and other operations.

-For added efficiency, the HUD displays real-time status information, such as cursor position, currently selected block, edit mode, etc., to ensure that a good user experience is maintained even with high degrees of freedom.

-### 5.2.3 WYSIWYG testing mechanism

-We have introduced a mechanism for exporting and opening maps in real time.
-Players can click 'export' to encode the current map into a standard format and load it into the main game engine for play immediately.

-To ensure the availability of imported maps, the system has set the following verification rules:

-- Checking that there is a starting point (sign '3') and an output (sign '4') in the map;
-- Redundant overlapping blocks are automatically removed;
-- limiting the size of the map to a reasonable range to avoid loading delays or logical anomalies.

-This mechanism helps players quickly refine the level design during the design and testing process, lowers the creation threshold and improves feedback efficiency.
+The map editor, primarily implemented in `levelEditor.js`, represents levels as a 2D character grid (`editorGrid`).
+Each character corresponds to a specific game element (e.g., '1' for solid ground, '2' for a coin, '3' for player start), defined in the `TILES` object.
+The editor provides a visual abstraction over this grid:

+*   **Interactive Canvas**: Players can directly "paint" tiles onto the grid using the mouse.
+The selected `currentTile` determines what gets placed.
+*   **Navigation**: Panning (`editorOffsetX`, `editorOffsetY`) and zooming (`editorScale`) allow users to work on maps of various sizes.
+*   **Advanced Tools**: Features like area selection (`selectionArea`), copy (`copySelection`), and paste (`pasteSelection`) streamline the design process for more complex structures.
+*   **Immediate Feedback**: The HUD displays crucial information like cursor position and selected tile, and a message system (`showMessage`) provides contextual feedback.

+A key challenge was ensuring a seamless transition from designing a map to playing it.
+We implemented a "What You See Is What You Get" (WYSIWYG) testing mechanism:

+1.  **Export and Validation**: The `exportLevel()` function converts the `editorGrid` into the game's level format.
+Crucially, it performs basic validation, checking for the presence of essential elements like a player start point ('3') and an exit gate ('4').
+This prevents users from exporting broken or unplayable levels.
+2.  **Dynamic Level Loading**: If validation passes, the exported level data can be added to the game's active level list (via `addCustomLevel` in `game.js`, called from `main.js`'s `exportEditorLevel` function).
+3.  **Playtest Mode**: A dedicated playtest mode (`window.playtestMode`) allows designers to instantly switch from the editor to playing their current creation with infinite lives.
+Pressing 'P' in the editor triggers this, loading the custom map using `loadGameLevel`.

+This tight integration between creation and testing tools was vital.
+The main technical hurdle was managing the editor's state (selected tools, view offsets, clipboard) independently while still allowing it to interface correctly with the game's level loading and rendering systems.

-### 5.2.4 Towards a sustainable content ecosystem
+### 5.2.3 Towards a sustainable content ecosystem

-The map editor is not only a creation tool, but also reflects our vision of a player-driven content ecosystem.
-By collecting user cards, the game is no longer solely dependent on official level updates, but can use the power of the community to achieve sustainable content enrichment.

-Most importantly, map creation itself is a soft learning experience in system design.
-Players need to understand the principles of level design, such as spatial layout, risk management and path planning, and in the cycle of 'playing' and 'making' they learn both systematic thinking and creative expression.

-In the future, we plan to expand the editor's functionality to include support for uploading and sharing maps and rating mechanisms, to further encourage collaborative content creation and a positive cycle.
+The map editor transcends a simple creation tool; it embodies our vision for a player-driven content ecosystem.
+By enabling users to design and share their own challenges, the game's lifespan is potentially extended far beyond officially curated levels.
+This also introduces players to rudimentary level design principles—spatial reasoning, hazard placement, and flow—in an engaging, hands-on manner.
+Future plans could involve integrating a system for sharing and rating user-created maps, further solidifying this community aspect.

 ---